RyanMcNeill1977/basic_scraping/lesson1.md

 Again, let's [take a look at this page](https://www.w3schools.com/html/html_lists.asp) together to see how lists work.

-## Importing an HTML table or list using Google Sheets.

 So when we learned to import HTML tables into Excel, it took a lot of steps, right?
 But there's something simpler: Google Sheets.